 An encroachment permit is required any time there is work being done within the public right-of-way.
-Below is a list of items that require an encroachment permit but no improvement plans from the Development Services Division:
+Below is a list of items that require an encroachment permit but no improvement plans from the Engineering Services division:

-All other items not listed above need approval from the Development Services Division and possibly the Traffic Division.
+All other items, not listed above, require approval from the Engineering Services division and, possibly, the Traffic division.